| Title: | Robust Trimmed Clustering |

 the maximized mixture likelihood as goodness of fit measure.
 This output

-is present only if opt="MIXT"
+is present only if opt="MIXT".

 MIXMIX - BIC which uses the classification likelihood based on